-Not all medications available over the counter or by prescription in Australia are available in other countries.
-Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
-Prescription and non-prescription medication can be brought into Switzerland for personal use only.
+Not all medication available over the counter or by prescription in Australia is available in other countries.
+Some may be illegal or a controlled substance, even if prescribed by an Australian doctor.
+Only bring prescription and non-prescription medication into Switzerland for personal use.

 Take prescription medicine with you so you remain in good health.
 Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 Before you leave Australia, check if your medication is legal in Switzerland.